School Committee - October 11, 2023

 Can't you just volunteer as a parent?

-If you just took your school committee hat off like can't you volunteer your knowledge and your time.
+And, and I'm not, I'm not trying to be like flippant, but like, if you just took your school committee hat off, like, can't you volunteer your knowledge and your time?

 Adam.